AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-access_types-04:

-4. A declaration of a stand-alone object of an anonymous access type shall have an explicit initial value and shall occur (directly or indirectly) within a subprogram body, an entry body, or a block statement.
+4. A declaration of a stand-alone object of an anonymous access type shall have an explicit initial value and shall occur immediately within a subprogram body, an entry body, or a block statement.

+   [Redundant: Because such declarations cannot occur immediately within a package declaration or body, the associated borrowing/observing operation is limited by the scope of the subprogram, entry or block statement.
+Thus, it is not necessary to add rules restricting the visibility of such declarations.]

 .. _tu-access_types-05: